 Movement provides our bodies with joyful noise—somatic noise.

-Any movement can put us back on the right track.
+Any daily movement can put us back on the right track.
 When my daughter’s low-back pain was interfering with her competitive sport, her most awesome massage therapist suggested she find some joyful somatic noise of her own by moving her hips with complete abandon a few times a day—a combination of Chubby Checker’s “Twist” and her own authentic movement to loosen the muscular binds.
 It was a retraining of sorts for those muscles caught up in their static pain.

-Author Jenny Hastings’s recent Massage & Bodywork column, “Dance, Dance, Dance,” is a great reminder for both therapist and client that movement is important to health, and that something as joyous and youthful as dance can be good medicine for us all.
+Author Jenny Hastings’s recent Massage & Bodywork column, “Dance, Dance, Dance,” is a great reminder for both therapist and client that daily movement is important to health, and that something as joyous and youthful as dance can be good medicine for us all.

 For a movement and self-awareness exercise for your clients, send them this link: